azsk/AzTS-docs/Control coverage/Feature/BatchAccounts.md

 ### Control Spec

 > **Passed:**
-> Diagnostic setting meet the following conditions:
+> Diagnostic settings meet the following conditions:
 >   1. Diagnostic logs are enabled.
 >   2. At least one of the below setting configured:
 >       a.
 Log Analytics.